 Example of Bad Passwords – 6904976 / 9494560 / mywifi / computer

 (Note – The longer and more complex the password the more likely an attacker will simply give up and move on.)

 There are usually two different kinds of encryption for WiFi devices AES and TKIP.
 Some routers have dual options for both limiting yourself to AES will provide the most secure connections.

 Universal Plug’n’Play provides attackers a Huge hole in your network security and should always remain Disabled.
 It was a means for providing easier connections and it does precisely that.

-WPS is a simple one-button connection for WiFi devices such as printers and Wireless Extenders, it also happens to be an amazingly easy way for any attacker to exploit router security and gain a connection.
+WPS is a simple one-button connection for WiFi devices such as printers and Wireless Extenders, it also happens to be an amazingly easy way for an attacker to exploit router security and gain a connection.
 Not surprisingly this setting is now disabled by default on most wireless routers.
-The generated random numbers used for the connection prove easily fooled from attacker’s perspective.
+The generated random numbers used for the connection prove easily fooled from the attacker’s perspective.

 You can add additional security by enabling MAC authentication however, this often requires you to enter your Router and routinely add new devices.
 It can be a hassle and only minimally increases your security, its a better idea to use this addition to purposely block MAC address you do not wish to connect to your access point.